MaJuRo98/OpenFOAM/dynamicMeshMultiRegion/ReadMe.txt

 To add:

-Create segments in blockMesh with a certain radius or copy from nccImpeller Run createNonConformalCouples for the segment
+X Create segments in blockMesh with a certain radius or copy from nccImpeller X Run createNonConformalCouples for the segment
+Cyclic boundary conditions
+Change size
+Automatic slice detection